Code-Cornelius/CorAI/README.md

 `colors_seaborn.py` gives a presentation of the different (personal) favorite palette of seaborn.

+* **APlot** : A class that simplifies drawing using the library matplotlib ;

+There is no automatic tests because the images on the server of github and the images generated locally are not matching due to O.S. differences.
+Hence, it is not possible (or cumbersome) to automatically verify that the generated images are matching.
+However, the tests exist and can be run.

 ## corai_util

-We created two original objects.

-* **APlot** : A class that simplifies drawing using the library matplotlib ;